c-rter/CallOptionSimulator/README.md

 **Other:**

 JS Normal Distribution function via T. Ferguson UCLA Math
-D3.js Graph Gallery Connected Scatterplot via Y. Holtz
+D3.js Graph Gallery Connected Scatterplot Starter via Y. Holtz

-## 🧐 About Chart Generation
+## 📈 About Chart Generation

 The simulation (tools/simGraph.js) generates a normal distribution of price movement relative to the volatility input.
 Daily SD (standard deviation) is calculated, then an